 Lux Express also connects the Baltic countries with Saint Petersburg, Russia, which would be an amazing trip, but you need to to organize a visa well in advance to visit Russia.
-There’s no visa cost to visit Latvia, a former Soviet Republic with a lot of Russian influence and Russian speaking people.
-Definitely visit Latvia if you don’t want to pay $100+ and deal with bureacratic paperwork to visit Russia.
+There’s no visa cost to visit Latvia, a former Soviet Republic with a lot of Russian influence and Russian speaking populace.
+Visit Latvia if you don’t want to pay over $100 for the Russian visa and deal with bureacratic paperwork to visit Russia.

 In Krakow, Poland you can have a nice meal and a beer in one of the most beautiful squares in Europe for the equivalent of around $10.
 Normally we don’t recommend eating in touristy squares, but Krakow is an exception!

 6) Consider Renting Apartments over Hotels